 It’s a mattress that will suit many people as it’s a good all-rounder rather than specializing in a particular area.
 And that means it could be a good option if you’re looking for comfort but are confused by all the different types of mattress out there.

-- 4 different layers of foam combine to provide excellent body support and pressure point relief for hips, back and shoulders
+- 4 layers of foam provide excellent body support and pressure point relief for the whole body.

-- Conforms well to your body, and has a responsive springiness when changing position
+- Conforms well to your body, with a responsive springiness when changing position.

 - Only one firmness option (medium)